unfiltered/website/src/paradox/index.md

 ==========

 *Unfiltered* is a toolkit for servicing HTTP requests in Scala.
-It provides a consistent vocabulary for handing requests on various server backends, without impeding direct access to their native interfaces.
+It provides a consistent vocabulary for handling requests on various server backends, without impeding direct access to their native interfaces.